LanguageMachines/frog/README.md

 ## Installation

+To install Frog, first consult whether your distribution's package manager has an up-to-date package:

+* Alpine Linux users can do `apk install frog`.
+* Debian/Ubuntu users can do `apt install frog` but this version will likely be significantly out of date.
+* macOS users with [homebrew](https://brew.sh/) can do: `brew tap fbkarsdorp/homebrew-lamachine && brew install frog`
-To install Frog, first consult whether your distribution's package manager has an up-to-date package.
-Alternatively, you can build an OCI container image using the provided `Dockerfile` in this repository, or obtain a pre-made container image from Docker Hub using `docker pull proycon/frog`.
+* An OCI container image is also available and can be used with Docker: `docker pull proycon/frog`.
+Alternatively, you can build an OCI container image yourself using the provided `Dockerfile` in this repository.

 To compile and install manually from source instead, do the following: